 What is regulation?

 Regulation is the setting up of rules which frame the behaviour of suppliers of goods and services.

 Regulation can take place through public ownership, self- or co-regulation between economic agents and public authorities, legislative measures or, as is very often the case for network industries, through independent agencies.

 What is CERRE?

-Gathering the best academic scholars working in the energy, tech, media, telecom, mobility and water sectors, the Centre on Regulation in Europe (CERRE) is an independent, Brussels-based think tank which completes and disseminates analyses and research.
+Gathering the best academic scholars working in the energy and sustainability, tech, media, telecom, and mobility sectors, the Centre on Regulation in Europe (CERRE) is an independent, Brussels-based think tank which carries out and disseminates analyses and research.
 CERRE provides concrete and timely policy recommendations on today and tomorrow’s most significant regulatory and policy issues in these fields.

 What does CERRE do?

-CERRE’s purpose is to support and inform ever better regulation of the energy, tech, media, telecom, mobility and water sectors in Europe and beyond.
+CERRE’s purpose is to support and inform ever better regulation of the energy and sustainability, tech, media, telecom, and mobility sectors in Europe and beyond.
 CERRE develops high-quality research, policy analyses and recommendations with a scientifically robust and fully independent approach to improve the regulation of those sectors.

-CERRE publishes reports and organises private and public seminars, expert workshops and conferences, providing a unique neutral platform for generating new ideas through debates and constructive interactions between policy makers, regulators, industry and academia.
+CERRE publishes reports and organises private and public seminars, expert workshops, and conferences and provides a unique neutral platform for generating new ideas through debates and constructive interactions between policy makers, regulators, industry, and academia.